Christian Abraham Fleetwood: Jobs and life

+National Guard

-In January 1881 Fleetwood was elected Captain of the Washington Colored National Guard, better known as Washington Cadets or Washington Cadet Corps (WCC, to not be confused with the Washington High School Cadets, in which Fleetwood later also became involved).
+In January 1881, Fleetwood was elected Captain of the Washington Colored National Guard, better known as Washington Cadets or Washington Cadet Corps (WCC, not to be confused with the Washington High School Cadets, in which Fleetwood later became involved).
 At first, the WCC was organized as a single company and commanded by Captain George D. Graham on June 12, 1880, when Fleetwood joined the corps as a commissioned officer.
-The WCC expanded to a three-, then four-company-battalion and remained an all-black-unit including its commissioned officers.
+The WCC expanded to a three-, then four-company-battalion and remained an all-black unit, including its commissioned officers.

-On on July 18, 1887, the WCC transformed into the 6th Battailon of the District of Columbia Army National Guard (DCNG).
+On July 18, 1887, the WCC transformed into the 6th Battalion of the District of Columbia Army National Guard (DCNG).
 Fleetwood organized that battalion and became its commanding officer with the rank of major.
-The DCNG amalgamated seven battalions with four of them consisting of white members and three of them being "black", the Butler Zouaves (organized in 1863), the Washington Cadet Corps (1880) and the Capital City Guards (1882).
-While the Butler Zouaves was disbanded in 1888, the two remaining black battalions were restricted to two companies each and merged into the newly created First Separate Battalion in 1891.
-When Frederick C. Revells from the Capital City Guards was made the new commander, Fleetwood felt passed over himself and resigned shortly afterwards, in 1892.
+The DCNG amalgamated seven battalions with four of them consisting of white members and three of them being "black" the Butler Zouaves (organized in 1863), the Washington Cadet Corps (1880), and the Capital City Guards (1882).
+While the Butler Zouaves, was disbanded in 1888, the two remaining black battalions were restricted to two companies each and merged into the newly created First Separate Battalion in 1891.
+The Butler Zouaves was disassembled by Albert Ordway, a leader of the National Guard, because of his displeasure towards the black regiments.
+Ordway was unsuccessful at disbanding the other two black units.
+When Frederick C. Revells from the Capital City Guards was made the new commander, Fleetwood felt passed over himself and resigned shortly afterward, in 1892.